hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 **Exercises**

-1. Search for the sequence CTCAATGA in `Mov10_oe_1.subset.fq`.
+1. Search for the sequence CTCAATGAGCCA in `Mov10_oe_1.subset.fq`.
+How many sequences do you find?

-In addition to finding the sequence, have your search also return the name of the sequence.
+2. In addition to finding the sequence, how can you modify the command so that your search also return the name of the sequence?

-2. Search for that sequence in all Mov10 replicate fastq files.
+3. Search for that sequence in all Mov10 replicate fastq files.

 ***